ninjajoe9/ninjajoe9.github.io/_posts/2023-12-31-and-a-happy-new-year.md

 Hacking!
 Some!
 Flipper Zero and web tools mostly.
 Learning a ton about networking from work and Linux in general so always good new skills.
 Work might have quite a bit more of this in the coming year as well.
 Excited!

 On to this year!
-Just gonna list some stuff and clean it up later
+Just gonna list some stuff and clean it up later I'll know what I mean by these and won't explain too much.
+If it gets acomplished maybe I'll write a post about it...

 - Digitally Distributed Republic (blockchain for citizenship/equity/membership)
 - Pick up Art of Impossible again
 - Vailock 2.0 (in rust!)
 - Function Fitness
 - Japanese (including writing!)
+- Solitaire
+- Rust programming
+- Hacking platform
+- polyphasic sleep
+- time tracking
+- Amateur Radio

+That's all for now.
+On a completely unrelated note check out [this episode](https://youtu.be/Wgh8Gfs2S7M?si%253Dw1C_igpGcX96X_X-) of The Anthropocene Reviewed by John Green, and the [most recent episode](https://youtu.be/A1QWAJ8vWtA?si%253DRwn6TbYnXhQkB0as)) of the Modem Prometheus podcast.
+Finally, leave a Hot Chocolate out at the beginning of the new year.
+You never know who might need it!